The International Arbitration Review: Austria

 Outlook and conclusions

-The amendment of the Arbitration Act in 2013 and the revision of the Vienna Rules in 2018 demonstrate that Austria and its arbitration community constantly observe trends in international arbitration and improve the legal framework where necessary.
-These efforts are supported by the jurisprudence, particularly since the Supreme Court has established a special chamber that rules on all matters relating to setting aside claims and the composition of arbitral tribunals.
+The amendment of the Arbitration Act in 2013 and the revision of the Vienna Rules in 2021 demonstrate that Austria and its arbitration community constantly observe trends in international arbitration and improve the legal framework where necessary.
+These efforts are supported by the jurisprudence, particularly since the Supreme Court has established a special chamber that rules on all matters relating to setting-aside claims and the composition of arbitral tribunals.
 The Supreme Court also regularly makes reference to international arbitration standards such as, for instance, the IBA Guidelines on Conflicts of Interest in International Arbitration.
 These overall developments should enable cost and time-efficient arbitral proceedings and related state court proceedings, both in compliance with international standards and the requirements under the rules of law.
 Austria (and in particular Vienna) is thus considered to be a regional arbitration hub with a strong focus on countries in the Central and Eastern European (CEE) and Southeastern European (SEE) regions.
+The status of being a recognised hub for international arbitration can also be seen in the opening of a regional office of the Permanent Court of Arbitration (PCA) in Vienna in April 2022, which adds a further international organisation in Austria.19

 As regards investor–state arbitrations, developments in recent years have shown that Austrian investors are more and more willing to make use of their rights under investment treaties.
 On 29 May 2020, 23 EU Member States concluded the Agreement for the termination of Bilateral Investment Treaties between the Member States of the European Union.
 According to this Agreement, the concluding Member States terminated their intra-EU bilateral investment treaties and declared, among others, that 'arbitration clauses should not serve as legal basis for new arbitration proceedings' (Article 5).
 It is noteworthy that Austria – along with Ireland, Finland and Sweden – did not enter into this Agreement although Austria had, on the political level, previously expressed its consent to such a common approach of the EU Member States.
 It remains to be seen whether this will have an effect on the willingness of Austrian investors to seek investment protection before investment tribunals.